-Rihanna Meets Norman Bates As Marion Crane in Next Episode of ‘Bates Motel’
+Rihanna Meets Norman Bates As Marion Crane In Next Episode Of ‘Bates Motel’

-Last Monday night Rihanna made her debut on Bates Motel as the iconic character Marion Crane, famously slaughtered in the classic horror film Psycho.
+Last Monday night, Rihanna made her debut on Bates Motel as the iconic character Marion Crane, famously slaughtered in the classic horror film Psycho.
 Rihanna’s character arc continues on March 27 when she finally ends up meeting Norman Bates (Freddie Highmore) after checking into his roadside establishment in an episode aptly entitled, “Marion.”

-The A&E TV series Bates Motel, in its fifth and final season, is loosely based on the Alfred Hitchcock movie and so far modern day Marion’s story line closely follows that of the Psycho character.
-In the last episode of the show, “Dreams Die First,” we saw Rihanna as Marion hooking up with Sam Loomis (Austin Nichols), heading to work at a real estate firm and encountering some misogynistic behavior from her boss and an ogling client, and deciding to abscond with a suitcase of the client’s cash to help out her love interest’s debt problem, which he claims is the reason they can’t marry.
+The A&E TV series Bates Motel, in its fifth and final season, is loosely based on the Alfred Hitchcock movie and so far, modern day Marion’s storyline closely follows that of the Psycho character.
+In the last episode of the show, “Dreams Die First,” we saw Rihanna as Marion hooking up with Sam Loomis (Austin Nichols), heading to work at a real estate firm, and encountering some misogynistic behavior from her boss and an ogling client, and deciding to abscond with a suitcase of the client’s cash to help out her love interest’s debt problem, which he claims is the reason they can’t marry.

 In reality, Sam’s character is not in debt but owns a hardware store not far from Bates Motel with his naïve wife Madeline Loomis (Isabelle McNally).
 Madeline, who believes Sam is only continually absent because he has business in Seattle, has no idea he’s having a torrid affair with Marion.
 As previously reported by the Inquisitr, Madeline does, however, suspect there may be an issue with her marriage due to Sam’s aloofness and when she meets Norman, she finds him a comforting shoulder to cry on.
 That is until Norman, who is crushing on Madeline because she reminds him of his dead mother, Norma Bates (Vera Farmiga), reveals to Madeline that he met Sam some time ago when Sam checked into the motel for some afternoon delight with another woman.